 "There's a lot of dissatisfaction with the voting public," Glisson says.
 "It's spilling over into the polling place with the feeling that we need to do something different here."

 McCoun finds that frustrating.
-"No other candidate has done as much as I in the area of civil liberties," McCoun said.
+"No other candidate has done as much as I in the area of civil liberties," McCoun says.
 "The most discouraging thing was the apparent willingness of people to vote on one factor: gender."

 Glisson, 50, was a legal pioneer in Pasco County _ the first female member of the West Pasco Bar Association and later its first female president.
 Yet she was the only female judicial candidate not endorsed by NOW.

 NOW's Kay Tucker said the group had "much internal debate" about whether Glisson supported abortion rights.
-Glisson declined to elaborate on her views, but said, "NOW will not endorse any candidate if she or he is not pro-choice."
+Glisson declined to elaborate on her views, but says, "NOW will not endorse any candidate if she or he is not pro-choice."

 Glisson also took a hit when NOW questioned her about a Florida Supreme Court study that described widespread bias against women in the court system.
 Glisson told NOW that she, personally, had never met discrimination.